 Work continued on improving our outdoor spaces including the creation of the Hilldrop Peace Garden thanks to the Grow Back Greener fund, and we've hosted a series of well attended events over the past couple of years designed to bring people together and celebrate our vibrant community.

 We're proud members of the Octopus Community Network and are grateful for their ongoing support.
 We'd also like thank Islington Council and our many funders and partners for enabling us to do what we do.
 Finally we'd like to thank all our residents, service users, volunteers, staff and Trustees, all of whom have played an essential part in our successes and achievements.

 We welcome applications from new Trustees and volunteers.
 Please view our

 Hilldrop Area Community Association (HACA) aims to enhance the wellbeing of our diverse local community with a focus on employment and health.
-We are the community hub for St George’s Ward, Islington and are based at the Hilldrop Community Centre: a large, multi-purpose facility offering a wide programme of activities and services.
+We are the community hub for the Tufnell Park (formerly St George’s) Ward, Islington and are based at the Hilldrop Community Centre: a large, multi-purpose facility offering a wide programme of activities and services.
 We are committed to involving the community in the shaping of our programme, and proudly work in partnership with many other local groups and organisations.

 HACA was formed in 1986, in the wake of rising community turmoil.
 The Tenants Association of the large Hilldrop Housing Estate initiated a multi-agency approach to the problem, bringing together different groups and individuals and taking over the management of Hilldrop Community Centre.
-The first Head of Centre was Bob Drinkwater, whose dedication and commitment saw him hold the post until March 2016 - an amazing 30 years.
-The strong community base on which we were founded has continued to this day, with staff and trustees all local to the area.
+The first Head of Centre was Bob Drinkwater, whose dedication and commitment saw him hold the post for an amazing 30 years.
+The strong community base on which we were founded has continued to this day, with staff and Trustees all local to the area.